sweetpand/sweetpand.github.io/_posts/2199-01-01-future-post.md

 There different group of mentors one of them are cultural mentors who organized many cultural events for our Fellows to explore the Bay Area like visiting Sequoia National Forest, hiking to Yosemite National Park, Santa-Cruz roller coaster, Surfing, Kayaking, Cliffs, NASA's Ames Research Center and etc.

 ![](/files/TechWomen6.png)
-* visiting NASA's Ames Research Center
+* NASA's Ames Research Center

 This was my first visit to Silicon Valley and it was unforgottable life experience.